SOUTH TYNESIDE INFORMATION

 3.1 Local Authority and NHS partnerships

 ‘Local authorities can continue to enter into partnership arrangements with the NHS for the NHS to carry out a Local Authority’s ‘health-related functions’ (as defined in the 2000 Regulations (NHS Bodies and Local Authorities Partnership Arrangements Regulations 2000).
 This effectively authorises NHS bodies to exercise those prescribed functions, including adult safeguarding functions.
 These arrangements are partnership arrangements rather than delegation’.
 In addition, arrangements may only be entered into ‘if the partnership arrangements are likely to lead to an improvement in the way in which those functions are exercised’.
-The local authority would still remain legally responsible for how its functions (including adult safeguarding) are carried out via partnership arrangements.’
-(Department of Health March 2015).
+The local authority remains legally responsible for how its functions (including adult safeguarding) are carried out via partnership arrangements.

 3.2 Safeguarding leads in all organisations